-I joined the University of Sunderland as Ceramics Technician in January 2019.
-In my role I support BA, MA and PhD students to realise their ideas and develop technical skills within ceramics.
+I support BA, MA, and PhD students to realise their ideas and develop technical skills in ceramics.

 I received a First Class Honours degree in Fine Art from Duncan of Jordanstone College of Art and Design in 2015.
 Alongside my personal practice, I have also worked with Edinburgh Art Festival, The Arnolfini and Situations UK in Visual Arts Programming.
 I moved to the University of Sunderland from the role of Ceramics Technician and Tutor at Bath College.